kangtang0/kangtang0.github.io/_pages/about.md

 Education
 ======
-* PhD. in Transportation Engineering, McMaster University, 2025-2028
+* PhD. in Transportation Engineering, 2025-2028
+  * McMaster University, ON, Cnanada
 * M.E. in Robotics, Southern University of Science and Technology, 2024
   * GPA: 3.64/4.00 (4/51, 10%)
-  * Core courses: Intelligent Data Analysis (Machine learning), Matrix Analysis, Fundamental of Information Technology, Fundamentals of Robotics, Intelligent Robots Algorithms, Optimization in Engineering (Operations).
 * B.E. in Mechanical Engineering, Southern University of Science and Technology, 2019

 Experience